 Eldercare Locator is a way to search for services supporting senior independent living.
 US Department of Health and Human Services provides a free public service through the US Administration on Aging, to help seniors and caregivers find resources anywhere in the country.
 In addition to the website, you may call 1-800-677-1116 on weekdays to speak with someone who can help (English or Spanish).
 Very easy to use, by putting in your zip code.

-Hospitals with Palliative Care programs are listed in this directory by the Center to Advance Palliative Care (CAPC) in conjunction with the National Palliative Care Registry.
+Hospitals with Palliative Care programs are listed in this provider directory by the Center to Advance Palliative Care (CAPC) in conjunction with the National Palliative Care Registry.
 Palliative care specializes in the relief of the pain, symptoms and stress of serious illness; it can be provided along with curative treatment.